brettcannon/modutil/README.md

 # modutil
-Package for with Python modules
+A library for working with Python modules.